Next: List of Tables

 Up: Suzaku ABC Guide

-contaminant derived from the E010272 observations.
-Solid lines
+contaminant derived from observations.
+The solid lines indicate

-indicate the best fit C/O=6 empirical model to the time evolution
+the best fit empirical model to the temporal evolution of the

 instrumental effects (blue: BI - XIS1, red, combined FI -

 XIS0+3), with respect to a smooth continuum fit (top) and modeled